 *Itinerary may change accordingly based on the day/weather conditions.

 *Medical Certificate from certified Doctor will be needed to apply the permits.
 Do check with us on the Medical Form.

 - All Transportation & Pick up service from Srinagar Airport

-- All Food on Trekking (Breakfast, Lunch, Dinner)
+- All Food on Trekking (Breakfast, Lunch, Dinner) as stated in itinerary

 - All Permits and Permission for hikes